junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Sorry," he murmurs, feeling sick and the word pale.

-"Would you like some porn to read?" asks Cas right then, pointing at the magazines Dean noticed briefly before, breaking the mood.
+"Would you like some porn to read?" asks Cas right then, pointing at the magazines Dean noticed briefly before, breaking the mood easily.
 The cover model looks quite attractive -- in a way that a paper figure could be, but never comparable to a real being -- *the* real being ignorantly standing next to him.

 Dean's pulled out of that depressing mood in less than one second.
 "Not really," he answers, trapped in the bemused superposition state of wanting to laugh and cry at the same time. *How did Cas do that?*

 "How about some pie?"
 Cas asks again.

 "Yeah, pie sounds great."
 Dean answers automatically without looking up, rubbing the corners of his eyes roughly -- and thankfully they're dry.
-Even if there is, it'd be from laughing too hard, he reasons with himself.
-He still blinks a little too many times.
+Even if there was any tear, it'd be from laughing too hard, he reasons with himself.
+He still blinks a little too many times. *Yeah, some pie would be a nice distraction right about now.*

+But before he can reach the pie stand, he hears Cas's outrageous growl first.

 "Where's the pie?!"
 Cas leans on the counter, growling at the empty pie stand with divine fury, reaching out to grab the cashier boy on the collar.